-I get it.
-We all want easy ways for our students to remember things, and PIE or (PIES) is a simple acronym for some common reasons that authors write a text.
+It’s a cute saying, the anchor charts are adorable, and it’s easy for the kids to remember.
+We all search for easy ways for our students to remember things, and PIE or (PIES) is a simple acronym for some common reasons that authors write a text.
 The problem is, author’s purpose is not “as easy as pie.”
-Those anchor charts are cute, but we need to go further with our instruction, exclude the word “easy,” and forgo the urge to list genres underneath these purposes.
+Let’s all trash those cute anchor charts from years past and go further with our instruction, exclude the word “easy,” and forgo the urge to list genres underneath these purposes.
 We can’t teach our students that you can determine an author’s purpose based on genre alone.
 It’s just not that simple.

 All fiction texts were not written simply to entertain.
 Stories with strong themes such as fables and folktales are often written to teach, or express a life lesson.
 Some fiction stories are designed to persuade us to think or care about something.
 The Great Kapok Tree by Lynne Cherry and The Lorax by Dr. Seuss are great examples.